vianney-g/markdown-cv/index.md

 ## Goal

-**I want to develop great software solution, aiming for excellence.
-I'm a crafter at heart ; TDD, mob programming, humility are my rules.
+**I want to develop great software solutions, aiming for excellence.
+I'm a crafter at heart; TDD, mob programming, and humility are my rules.
 I'm looking for a team where we can learn and improve together.**

 ## Professional experiences